abuehl/docs/recommendations-for-using-modules.md

 Partitions provide the advantage, that you can forward declare classes across partition boundaries.
 This isn't possible with modules.
-If you have a pointer or a reference to an object delcared in module M, you need to import M.
+If you have a pointer or a reference to an object declared in module M, you need to import M.

 However, usage of partitions should be limited to cases where you